-Each interest payment on the Notes and principal payments at maturity will be paid by the Company to the Paying Agent in Deutschmarks.
-Residents of the United States who have a beneficial interest in the DTC Global Note (a "DTC Noteholder") will receive payment in U.S. Dollars unless such holder requests payment in Deutschmarks.
-The request must be delivered to the Paying Agent at least two business days prior to the Payment Date.
-The Paying Agent will convert the Deutschmarks into U.S. Dollars at the then prevailing foreign currency exchange rates and deduct the costs of such conversion from the amounts otherwise payable to the DTC Noteholders.
-As a result, a DTC Noteholder will have exposure to currency fluctuations particularly with respect to the U.S. Dollar and such fluctuations, together with the costs of converting Deutschmarks to U.S. Dollars, could significantly reduce the DTC Noteholders' yield on the Notes.
-Non-U.S. residents are also subject to currency fluctuations since they will receive payment in Deutschmarks and will be responsible for converting the Deutschmarks into the foreign currency of their choice.
-See "Description of the Notes--Form of Notes", "--Payment Currency", "--Description of Book Entry System; Payment; Transfers" and "--Payment".
+Each interest payment on the Notes and principal payments at maturity will be paid by the Company to the Paying Agents in Deutsche Marks.
+Residents of the United States who have a beneficial interest in the DTC Global Note (a "DTC Noteholder") will receive payment from the U.S. Paying Agent in U.S. Dollars unless such holder requests payment in Deutsche Marks.
+The request must be delivered to the U.S. Paying Agent at least two business days prior to the Payment Date.
+The U.S. Paying Agent will convert the Deutsche Marks into U.S. Dollars at the then prevailing foreign currency exchange rates and deduct the costs of such conversion from the amounts otherwise payable to the DTC Noteholders.
+As a result, a DTC Noteholder will have exposure to currency fluctuations particularly with respect to the U.S. Dollar and such fluctuations, together with the costs of converting Deutsche Marks to U.S. Dollars, could significantly reduce the DTC Noteholders' yield on the Notes.
+Non-U.S. residents are also subject to currency fluctuations since they will receive payment in Deutsche Marks and will be responsible for converting the Deutsche Marks into the foreign currency of their choice.
+See "Description of the Notes--Form of Notes", "--Payment Currency" and "--Description of Book Entry System; Payment; Transfers".